Bondly (BONDLY) One Day Volume Hits $48,194.12

-Bondly (BONDLY) traded 1.2% higher against the U.S. dollar during the 24 hour period ending at 19:00 PM E.T. on January 13th.
-One Bondly coin can now be bought for $0.0062 or 0.00000031 BTC on major cryptocurrency exchanges.
-Bondly has a market cap of $6.09 million and approximately $48,194.12 worth of Bondly was traded on exchanges in the last 24 hours.
-Over the last seven days, Bondly has traded up 0.1% against the U.S. dollar.
+Bondly (BONDLY) traded up 1.2% against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on January 13th.
+One Bondly coin can now be bought for approximately $0.0062 or 0.00000031 BTC on popular cryptocurrency exchanges.
+During the last week, Bondly has traded 0.1% higher against the dollar.
+Bondly has a market capitalization of $6.09 million and $48,194.12 worth of Bondly was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.4% higher against the dollar and now trades at $0.0550 or 0.00000277 BTC.